Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 #### Modifications to the Simplicity Studio project for the Moddable sdk.

-You will need to change some settings in the Simplicity Studio project for the Moddable application you are building.
+It is necessary to change certain settings in the Simplicity Studio project to build an application using the Moddable SDK.

 Open the properties window for the project and select *C/C++ Build->Settings*.